 The spiritual journey isn’t as magical and mystical as it first seems.
 It requires dedication and determination after the “honeymoon stage” is over.

-Which is also why, it’s so easy for people to feel disconnected from spirituality after some time.
+This is also why it’s so easy for people to feel disconnected from spirituality after some time.
 Truth be told, nothing comes easy, not even pain.
-So you get to pick if you’d rather have growing pains or the pain that comes from staying in the comfort zone for too long.
+So you get to pick if you’d rather have growing pains or the pain that comes from staying in your comfort zone for too long.

 #9 – You should block or break away from toxic people” that aren’t in alignment with your journey.

-Blocking people is a way of running from your lessons.
-STOP IT.
+Blocking people is often a way of running from your lessons.
+PAUSE.
 Face your fears.
 Go deep.
 VERY deep.
-Keep asking WHAT is this person teaching me?
-What’s the underlying lesson that I’m not getting?
-Why am I uncomfortable, what am I scared of?
-And so on.
+Keep asking:

 And let’s set the tone right for this term too.
 Nobody is “toxic”.
-They’re doing their job in this soul contract, and you need to start doing yours.
+They’re doing their job in this soul contract by teaching us something, and we need to start doing ours by learning.
+Here’s a 3-min guided process I taught the tribe to help heal soul contracts:

-I love the book Old Path White Clouds, for revealing how monks would be temperamental and argue amongst each other!
+I love the book Old Path White Clouds by the revered monk, Thich Nhat Hanh, for revealing how monks would be temperamental and argue amongst each other!
 It was a reality check for me back then, and it really ceased the fire burning inside of me about how I was not spiritual if I “messed up”.

 #11 – You can only get enlightened through meditation.

-I think the whole idea about meditation has blown out of proportion in so many ways!
-I love what Clayton shared in our discussion, that “meditation isn’t the answer to everything”.
+I think the whole idea of meditation has blown out of proportion in so many ways!
+I love what Clayton shared in our discussion, that “meditation isn’t the answer to everything“.

 It might also be interesting to you to know that meditation is just one subpart of four paths to enlightenment, as explained by eastern philosophies.